grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 | b   | `{"name":"b1"}` |
 | c   | `{"name":"c1"}` |

-this command can be also used with arguments
+This command can be also used with arguments

 Example: For the data `{ "data": { "a": {"name":"a1"}, "b": {"name":"b1"}, "c": {"name":"c1"} } }` and the query `parse-json | project kv("data")` will yield the same results